 PMH1137 - Introduction to Qualitative Research Methods in the Health Sciences

 This graduate seminar will introduce students to interpretive and critical qualitative research methods in the health sciences.
 The course is divided into three blocks: 1.
 Qualitative Research in Theory and Practice; 2.
 Data Collection; and 3.
 Data Analysis.
 Students are expected to complete the readings (methods text and exemplar study) each week, and to come to class ready to participate in discussions.
 Each 3-hour class will use examples from the qualitative health sciences literature and from the instructor’s own research to help connect information from methods texts into actual, published empirical articles.
 It will also combine didactic sessions with hands-on activities and small- and large-group discussions.
 Students may use this course to start writing their thesis proposals.
 At the end of this course, students will be able to: 1.
 Conceptualize, write up and justify scientifically a research project that uses qualitative research methods; 2.
 Articulate how interpretive and critical qualitative research traditions differ from other forms of research in the health sciences; 3.
 Evaluate the rigour of qualitative research methods in health sciences research.
 The maximum enrolment for this course is 15 students, priority given to MSc students.
-This course, taught by Dr. Elise Paradis, is offered through the Leslie Dan Faculty of Pharmacy.
+This is offered through the Leslie Dan Faculty of Pharmacy.
 Course Outline

 NUR1025 - Doing Qualitative Research: Design and Data Collection